 While Woodhouse waited in the bower, circled by a barrier of white satin ribbons tied in dainty love knots, “Miss Kruttschnitt entered with her father, who gave her away.
 She was lovely in a bridal dress of white satin with trimmings of exquisite old lace, an heirloom in the Kruttschnitt family.
 She wore a long veil of illusion, which was very becoming to her piquant French type of beauty, and carried an ivory and gold prayer book.”

-Interestingly, Rebecca elected not have any bridesmaids.
+Interestingly, Rebecca elected not to have bridesmaids.
 The Times-Picayune explained it this way: “No bridesmaids were chosen for the reason that Miss Kruttschnitt had so very many close friends that it would have been difficult for her to make her selection.”
 It’s too bad she didn’t ask her brother John for help selecting a bridesmaid.

 It was only appropriate that Rebecca married in New Orleans.
 Though her family was living in Chicago at the time, and she had met her husband-to-be during a trip to Santa Monica, she grew up in the Crescent City and returned often.
 The Blair house was big enough to provide guest accommodations for Rebecca’s family during their stay in New Orleans.
 They arrived via a private coach from Chicago.

 Woodhouse and his bride left for California after the wedding in a private Pullman Car, “The Constitution,” equipped with an elaborate wedding suite, kitchen, dining room, and library.
-They sailed from San Francisco to Hawaii, Japan, China, and the Phillipines, intending to return through Europe.
+They sailed from San Francisco to Hawaii, Japan, China, and the Philippines, intending to return through Europe.
 They expected to live on Woodhouse’s ranch in Klamath Falls, Ore.
 “Both are devoted to outdoor pleasures.”

 Woodhouse, 11 years older than his wife, served in the English army as a member of Lord Roberts’ Light Horse in the South African war.
 Newspaper accounts had nice things to say about Rebecca’s mother.
 “Mrs. Kruttschnitt also belongs to one of the aristocratic older families of the state.
 As Miss Minna Koch she was a great belle here until her marriage and always has been noted as one of the New Orleans greatest beauties.”